jtdean67/foodbookoutline/readme.md

 Slight changes in flavor, texture, taste lead to judgment as "close but not quite there"

-### Is replication even physically possible?

-+ different ingredients
-+ different climate

-# Replication vs. local sourcing

-### Almost invariably, replication requires intercontinental transport

-1. Unsound from an environmental perspective

-2. Expensive

-3. Quality always suffers from transport

-# Transplanted cuisine: an example from Chinese food
+# 3. Transplanted cuisine: an example from Chinese food

 China is a country of 1.3 billion people, so it makes as much sense to talk of "Chinese" cuisine as it does of "white people" food.